-Federal support for healthcare, assigned by the CARES Act to cushion the revenue shortfall caused by Covid-19, came to an abrupt end in December 2021.
+Federal support, assigned by the CARES Act to cushion the revenue shortfall caused by Covid-19, came to an abrupt end in December 2021.
 Since then, elective care has still not returned to pre-pandemic levels, and at the same time inflation – coupled with an unprecedented skills shortage – is driving up staffing and other related costs.
 During 2022, health systems did manage to stabilize, but very tough times are still to come.

 Due to concerns during the pandemic, we know that around 4 in 10 adults delayed or avoided medical care.
 Although we started to feel the impact of this in 2022, it will be in 2023 that the full force of the ‘Covid hangover’ will be felt.
 Health systems will not only be contending with an excess of patients seeking care, but also more acutely ill patients, who missed opportunities for earlier intervention and will therefore be presenting with more advanced or complicated disease.
 This will put additional stress on organizations already buckling under the strain of high workloads, overstretched staff and tight budgets.

 Healthcare is at a critical juncture, and it’s hard to see a way out of these financial and staffing difficulties without greater use of technology to ease the burden on both frontline and back-office support staff.